 Parents, staff, students and community members filled all available three-minute-long public comment slots during the Brookline School Committee meeting on Thursday, Nov.
 14 to discuss a student speaker at the upcoming Day of Racial Reform and Solidarity (DoRRS).

-The student’s speech is expected to be played during the Telling Our Stories portion of DoRRS on Wednesday, Dec.
-4, a block allocated each year to listen to personal stories about race from students and staff members.
+The student’s speech is expected to be played during the Telling Our Stories portion of DoRRS in January of 2025, a section allocated each year to listen to personal stories about race from students and staff members.
 All speeches during this portion of the event will be pre-recorded, reviewed by staff and shown by teachers only during a lesson.
 The student’s speech has not been recorded yet and will not be released outside of school.

 Many parents and community members expressed anger and fear that the student’s speech will spread antisemitic messages and will not be vetted properly by staff.
-Multiple speakers mentioned concern about social media posts that feature the student participating in a pro-Palestinian protest on Monday, Oct.
-7, where he reportedly made anti-Israel statements.
+Multiple speakers mentioned concern about social media posts that feature the student participating in a pro-Palestinian protest, where he reportedly made anti-Israel statements.

 Some speakers called for the elimination of DoRRS entirely and encouraged students to stage a walkout to protest the speaker, and others mentioned that they would keep their children home during the event.